A lot of supposed ‘truths’ about bedwetting are in fact completely false. Here’s some of the most commonly heard bedwetting myths:

 MYTH: Wearing DryNites® delays the end of bedwetting

 TRUTH: There is no evidence to suggest that using absorbent sleepwear delays or hinders progress.
-DryNites® won't cure your child's bedwetting, but they will help make managing this phase easier with discretion and confidence.
+DryNites® won't cure your child's bedwetting, but they will help you both manage the phase with discretion and confidence.